 Effective arguments in an aggravated robbery defense include:

 - Mistaken identity

 - There was no threat of force

 - False allegations

 - There was no intent to commit theft

 At Steven Titus & Associates, P.C., we understand that you’re going through a difficult time.
 That’s why we’re available for our clients by phone at any time, 24/7.
 We’ll always keep you in the loop, and we know how to listen.

 Our team will come up with the best strategy to protect your freedom.
-Call (307) 257-7800 to learn more today.
+Call a Campbell County aggravated robbery defense lawyer at (307) 257-7800 to learn more today.